bjornharrtell/postgresql-http-server/README.md

     Retrieve rows (GET), update rows (PUT) or create a new row (POST) at:
     /db/testdb/schemas/public/tables/testtable/rows

-The above resources accepts URL encoded parameters where, limit and offset where applicable.
+The above resources accepts URL encoded parameters where, limit, offset and orderby where applicable.
 Example:

     GET a maximum of 10 rows where cost>100 at:
     /db/testdb/schemas/public/tables/testtable/rows?where=cost%3E100&limit=10

 The default and currently the only dataformat is JSON.
-POSTing or PUTing expects a single JSON object with properties corresponding to column names.
+POSTing or PUTing expects a JSON object with properties corresponding to column names.

+Raw SQL queries can be POSTed to the database resource.
+Expected data is a JSON object with the SQL string as property named "sql".

 ## TODOs